Seidel-Michael/ts-serializer/README.md

 # Open Issues to consider sometime
 - It is possible to provide different types as T and type in the deserialize methods.
 - It is possible to deserialize a string to a number type.
+- It is possible to provide a different object as T in the serialize method.